h3abionet/h3agwas/README.md

 `nextflow run  qc --input_pat mydata`

-(or `nextflow run  h3abionet/h3agwas/qc.nf --input_pat mydata` : **for simplicity for the rest of the tutorial we'll only present the one way of running the workflow -- you should use the method that is appropriate for you**)
+(or `nextflow run  h3abionet/h3agwas/qc --input_pat mydata` : **for simplicity for the rest of the tutorial we'll only present the one way of running the workflow -- you should use the method that is appropriate for you**)

 If the data is another directory, and you want to the data to go elsehwere:

-`nextflow run  qc.nf --input_pat mydata --input_dir /data/project10/ --output_dir ~/results `
+`nextflow run  qc --input_pat mydata --input_dir /data/project10/ --output_dir ~/results `

 There are many other options that can be passed on the the command-line.
 Options can also be given in the _config_ file (explained below).
 We recommend putting options in the configuration file since these can be archived, which makes the workflow more portable